A Tight Lower Bound for Non-coherent Index Erasure: The Injection Association Scheme

 The \emph{Johnson scheme} $\mathcal{J}(m,n)$ is a symmetric association scheme defined over the $n$-subsets of $[m]$.
 The $i$th associate $A_i \in \mathcal{J}(m,n)$ of the Johnson scheme is defined such that $(A_i)_{X,Y} = 1$ if $n-|X \cap Y| =i$, and is 0 otherwise for any two $n$-subsets $X,Y$.
 It is well-known that the $i$th eigenspace of $\mathcal{J}(m,n)$ is isomorphic to the $S_m$-irrep associated to the partition $(m-i,i) \vdash m$.
 For proofs of these facts and more, see~\cite{GodsilMeagher}.
 Henceforth, let $E_{i}$ be the primitive idempotent of the Johnson scheme that projects onto $\cV_{(m-i,i)}$.

-There exists a natural ordering of the $S_{n,m}$ that we call \emph{the Johnson ordering} that shows the Johnson scheme is a ``quotient" of $\mathcal{A}_{n,m}$.
-First, we order $S_{n,m}$ first by the corresponding $n$-subsets (the particular order does not matter).
-Next, we lexicographically order all $n!$ $n$-partial permutations that correspond to the same $n$-subset (i.e., share the same image).
-For example, for $n=3$, we could have:
+There exists a natural ordering of the $S_{n,m}$ that we call \emph{the Johnson ordering} that shows the Johnson scheme is a quotient of $\mathcal{A}_{n,m}$.
+First, we order $S_{n,m}$ by the corresponding $n$-subsets (the particular order does not matter).
+Next, we lexicographically order all $n!$ injections that map to the same $n$-subset (i.e., share the same image), e.g., for $n=3$, we have:

-Both $S_n$ and $S_m$ act on the indices and entries of an $n$-partial permutation respectively, and so each of their actions correspond to some collection of $ m^{\underline{n}}\times m^{\underline{n}}$ permutation matrices (i.e., their corresponding permutation representations).
+Both $S_n$ and $S_m$ act on the domain and range of an injection respectively, and so each of their actions correspond to some collection of $ m^{\underline{n}}\times m^{\underline{n}}$ permutation matrices (i.e., their corresponding permutation representations).
 The action of $S_m$ on $S_{m,n}$ is transitive, but $S_n$'s action has $\binom{m}{n}$ orbits, one for each $n$-subset.
 Note that on all $n!$ permutations of $S_n$ corresponding to any given $n$-subset, the action of $S_n$ corresponds to the regular representation of $S_n$.

 Given $\lambda\vdash n$ and $\lambda'\vdash m$, let $E_\lambda$ and $E_{\lambda'}$ be the orthogonal projectors on the $\lambda$-isotypic and $\lambda'$-isotypic subspaces, respectively.
 Since the actions of $S_n$ and $S_m$ on $S_{n,m}$ commute, $E_\lambda$ and $E_{\lambda'}$ also commute, and we have $E_{\lambda\otimes\lambda'}=E_{\lambda}E_{\lambda'}$.
 From the specific way we ordered $S_{n,m}$ in the previous paragraph, for any $\lambda\vdash n$ we have